smartdevicelink/sdl_evolution/proposals/nnnn-app-lib-remote-control-manager.md

 * Impacted Platforms: [iOS / Java Suite / JavaScript Suite]

 ## Introduction
-This proposal adds a remote control manager to the app libraries which manages everything related to the remote control systems on head units.
+This proposal adds a remote control manager to the app libraries which manages everything related to the remote control systems on head units and allows apps to more conveniently retrieve and set remote control data.

 ## Motivation
 The remote control system on head units is incredibly complicated and requires certain procedures to occur in order to properly control a head unit's remote control modules.
 Additionally, those requirements have changed over time when we added support for multiple modules of a given type, meaning that developers must go through different procedures depending on the RPC version of the head unit.